|

 of field recordings of old-time fiddlers and banjo pickers.

-great annotated collection, Old
+For fans of Jeff Titon's great annotated collection, Old

 Time Kentucky Fiddle Tunes, the source tunes have been